 Acute hepatic involvement, occurring in some patients, resembles viral hepatitis, with fever, malaise, hepatomegaly with right upper abdominal pain, and possibly jaundice.
 Headache and respiratory signs are frequently absent.

 Chronic Q fever may manifest within a few weeks to many years after the initial infection.
-Hepatitis may manifest as fever of unknown origin.
-Liver biopsy may show granulomas, which should be differentiated from other causes of liver granulomas (eg, TB, sarcoidosis, histoplasmosis, brucellosis, tularemia, syphilis).
+People with a history of cardiac valvular defects, arterial aneurysms, or vascular grafts are at increased risk of developing chronic Q fever.
+Pregnancy and immunosuppression have also been linked to the development of chronic Q fever.
+Hepatitis may manifest as fever of unknown origin Fever of Unknown Origin (FUO) Fever of unknown origin (FUO) is body temperature ≥ 38.3° C (≥ 101° F) rectally that does not result from transient and self-limited illness, rapidly fatal illness, or disorders with clear-cut... read more .
+Liver biopsy may show granulomas, which should be differentiated from other causes of liver granulomas (eg, tuberculosis, sarcoidosis, histoplasmosis, brucellosis, tularemia, syphilis).

 Symptoms do not readily suggest the diagnosis of Q fever.
 Early on, Q fever resembles many infections (eg, influenza, other viral infections, salmonellosis, malaria, hepatitis, brucellosis).
 Later, it resembles many forms of bacterial, viral, and mycoplasmal and other atypical pneumonias.
 Contact with animals or animal products is an important clue.